Running Commands With R#

 There are two main ways of interacting with R: using the console or by using a script.
 A script is a text file that contains your code.
 R scripts are often saved with the file extension .r or .R.

 We want our code and workflow to be reproducible.
-In other words, we want to write code in a way that anyone (including ou future selves) can easily replicate, such they will obtain the same results from our code on their computer.
+In other words, we want to write code in a way that anyone (including our future selves) can easily replicate, such that they will obtain the same results from our code on their computer.
 If we type our commands directly into the Console, they will be forgotten when you close the session.
 It is preferable to type the commands you want to run directly into the script editor, so that you can save the script.
-This way, you have a complete record of what you did, you can easily show others how you did it and you can do it again later on if needed.
+This way, you have a complete record of what you did, you can easily show others how you did it and you can do it again later if needed.

 RStudio allows you to execute commands directly from the script editor by using the Ctrl + Enter shortcut.
 If no text is highlighted, the command on the current line in the script (i.e. where the line containing the cursor) will be sent to the console and executed.
 Alternatively you can select multiple lines to send to the console for execution when you press Ctrl + Enter.